finanalyst/raku-pod-from-cache/README.md

 $cache.pod( 'Language/Raku-101.pod' );
 ```

+## Progress

+Optionally a closure can be provided that will show progress in some way.
+This is provided because large Pod6 files take considerable time to process.

+:start is the number of files to be processed.

+:dec is when a file has been processed.

 ## Ignore Files
 It is possible to place a file `.ignore-cache` in the directory specified by `:doc-source` (by default `docs`).